guardian/recommendations/npm-packages.md

 ### Packaging

 Do not include your TypeScript source code in your package.
-Instead, publish compiled JavaScript and [declaration files](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html).
+Instead, compile your source to JavaScript and [declaration files](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html) and publish those.

 > TypeScript depends on a project-specific configuration, and your setup may not be the same the project that installs your package